Alonso-del-Arte/chess/doc/Variants.md

 special area.
 If one side can get their king to one of those squares, they win the game.
 Or you can win with a regular checkmate, which might be the only way you can win if you're playing against an evenly matched opponent.

+On a physical board, the special area could be demarcated with yarn, or with a cellophane square cut to size to place over the four squares.

 ## Pawns only at first